utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 It's not recommended, but you can choose to delete an element entirely.
 To do so, select the element in the sidebar, then select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> > **Delete**.

 > Deleted APIs and environments aren't recoverable.
 You can recover collections smaller than 30 MB for up to 90 days on an Enterprise plan.
 To do so, select <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px"> **Trash** from the Postman footer.

+## Removing partners from a Partner Workspace

+You can remove partners from individual Partner Workspaces.
+To remove a partner from a Partner Workspace, see [Managing workspace roles](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles).

+You can remove partners from a team.
+Removing a partner from a team removes them from all Partner Workspaces.
+Also, if you remove the last Admin from the team, users assigned the Partner Manager role will be assigned the Admin role.
+To remove a partner from a team, see [Removing team members](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).

 ## Deleting a Partner Workspace